jeantigreros/dotfiles/README.md

 Personal mod

-login.conf -> handlelid suspend

-if ssd then activate trim
+if you have a ssd then you maybe want to activate trim

 # Postdata